Unit 2: Authorizations

 For emergency (urgent, unplanned) admissions, the hospital is asked to obtain an authorization within 48 hours of the admission or as soon as the necessary clinical information is available.

-For admissions related to childbirth, the provider must contact Highmark within 48 hours after an emergency admission or for lengths of stay longer than 48 hours after a vaginal delivery or ninety-six (96) hours after a cesarean section (C-section) delivery.
+For admissions related to childbirth, the provider must contact Highmark within 48 hours after an emergency admission or for lengths of stay longer than 48 hours after a vaginal delivery or 96 hours after a cesarean section (C-section) delivery.

 Reminder: Verify Eligibility & Benefits